madelinehain/Team-Quests/quest-1/README.md

 ### Solution Design

-There are two tasks that run via free RTOS in our design solution:
+This project was created by programming the ESP32 microcontroller in C. Two servos (each with a 180° range) are used to point a photoresistor toward the direction of greatest brightness.
+There are two tasks that run via FreeRTOS in this design:

 **TASK 1:** <br>
 Every 10 seconds a timer interrupt sets a global variable to true and triggers the light search process.